sid172014/GDSC-RandomText/README.md

 # GDSC-RandomText

-#Instruction -> <b>run the command 'npm install' to install the dependencies and then 'npm start' in terminal or cmd to Initialize/start the project.</b>
+#Instructions -> <b>run the command 'npm install' to install the dependencies and then 'npm start' in terminal or cmd to Initialize/start the project.</b>